1. WHAT IS THE DIFFERENCE BETWEEN PSYCHOLOGY AND PSYCHIATRY?

 Psychiatrists are medical doctors who have additional specialized training in mental health and related disorders.
 Psychiatrists are able to prescribe medication to help their clients manage their mental health concerns.
 Psychiatrists may also offer treatment in the form of psychotherapy.
 Psychiatric assessments offered by Dr. E. Adriana Wilson and Dr. Lesley Kirkpatrick provide diagnostic clarification, medication and therapy recommendations and suggestions for resources tailored to your personal circumstances.

 *Please note: Dr. E. Adriana Wilson and Dr. Lesley Kirkpatrick only provide follow up in the form of group therapy.
-This consultation and group model maximizes the number of patients they can see in consultation and follow up, allowing them to be of greatest service to to the community and to clinicians at time of limited resources.
+This consultation and group model maximizes the number of patients they can see in consultation and follow up, allowing them to be of greatest service to to the community and to clinicians in a time of limited resources.

 Psychologists hold either a masters and/or doctoral degree in psychology that typically involves 6 to 10 years of university study of how people think, feel, and behave.
 Psychologists who hold doctoral degrees can use the title “Dr.” A practicing psychologist is trained to assess and diagnose problems in how people think, how they handle emotions, and how they act, as well as how to overcome or manage these problems.
 A psychologist is uniquely trained to use psychological tests to help with assessment and diagnosis.
 Psychologists help people overcome or manage their concerns using a variety of treatments or psychotherapies.
 Registered psychologists have expertise on a clinical level in treating children and adolescents, and also have competency in treating a wide variety of adult concerns.
 There are some distinctions between psychologists depending on how long they went to school and for what specialization.